 Apart from his very successful career as a sound recordist in the NZ film industry, Hammond was involved in former years in a Subud film production company and a small Subud finance company.
 He currently runs a property investment company with three properties in Christchurch.
 Hammond says: “I love figures and connecting with people, and I prefer to call a spade a spade, rather than ‘a device for digging’.”

-Gaye arrived in Rungan Sari in 2002 to help fit out the new Rungan Sari Resort, and stayed to operate it.
-4 years later, with new business partner Lorna Dowson-Collins, they set up an amazing, ‘responsible’ enterprise, called Wow Borneo – pioneering tourism and eco-cruises in Central Kalimantan.
-Over the last 10 years the business has expanded and is operating on 3 rivers, including in the world famous Tanjung Puting National Park.
+Gaye arrived in Rungan Sari in 2002 to help fit out the Rungan Sari Resort, and stayed to operate it.
+4 years later, with new business partner Lorna Dowson-Collins, she set up an amazing, ‘responsible’ enterprise.
+Called Wow Borneo, it pioneered tourism and luxury eco-cruises in Central Kalimantan.
+Over the last 13 years, the business has expanded and is operating on 3 rivers, including into the world-famous Tanjung Puting National Park.

-“My commitment to enterprise and to supporting the growth of new enterprises, is based on my deep conviction that responsible enterprise is the way to put into practice our latihan and enhance our personal development, to make a difference in the community in which we live, giving real opportunities for regular jobs, and for us, to make a difference to protection of our embattled environment.
+“My commitment to supporting the growth of new enterprises is based on my deep conviction that responsible enterprise is the way to put into practice our latihan and enhance our personal development.
+Through this we can make a difference in the communities in which we live, giving real opportunities for work, supporting the work of social and environmental foundations, and, for us, making a difference in the protection of our embattled environment.